Nelson00011/typescriptstudy/README.md

 # Typescript Study
-To practice basic Typescript in combination with REACT. js to get a better understanding of basic Typescript coding.
+To practice basic Typescript in combination with REACT.js to get a better understanding of basic Typescript coding.

 ## Run Code (Environment)
 ### Front-End Helpful Hints (Node.js)